 As can be seen the gini coefficient has not remained at a consistent level over the past four years.
-The Gini coefficient improved in 2015, however greater inequality was seen in 2016, although this is still below the 2014 level.
-As stated above in indicator 1.1, 2017 data is preliminary and subject to change for this indicator.
+The Gini coefficient improved in 2017, however greater inequality was seen in 2016.
+As stated above in indicator 1.1, 2018 data is preliminary and subject to change for this indicator.

-This indicator has been assessed as 'on track', with signs of improvement.
+This indicator has been assessed as 'on track'.